 • TCL: minimum age 18

-• Can parents serve as cabin leaders to their own son or daughter?
+Can parents serve as cabin leaders to their own son or daughter?
 Yes.
-We encourage dads to to get involved at camp while a son is a camper and we welcome mom's to get involved while a daughter is attending.
+We encourage moms and dads to to get involved at camp while either a son or daughter is a camper.
 We can put you in the same cabin if you would like.

-• Can I request a cabin with campers who go to my church?
+Can I request a cabin with campers who go to my church?
 Yes.
 We try to pair campers with leaders who are in their church so that when they return home there is a natural follow up for the campers and someone who will remain in their life.
 It's our hope that if a church sends a group of campers to LBC for a week that they will also send cabin leaders.
 We think this is the best long term ministry for both the camper and the church.
+Pastors and youth group leaders will receive priority as cabin leaders as long as they meet all qualifications to serve.